mazayayumna/DE-Zoomcamp/week4/README.md

 # Visualization with Looker Studio
 ### First step
-1) Make a new report and connect the data from other source (BigQuery)
+1) Login google acoount to Looker Studio, make a new report and connect the data from other source (BigQuery)
 2) Select the table that you want
 3) Delete existing table and start it fresh
 4) Choose chart > std time series one (then you can see their suggestion on the right side)